 The drive between Jacksonville and Savannah is around 140 miles, a little over 2 hours in good traffic.
 The route is very straightforward, following the I-95 north out of Jacksonville until it reaches the outskirts of Savannah, then onto the I-16 for the couple of remaining miles into the city.

 No non-stop flights are currently available between Jacksonville and Savannah.
 Given the short distance separating the two cities, and the several alternative transport options, this will usually not be a convenient way to travel between them.

-Minimum travel time is more than 3 hours (connecting in Charlotte, NC), and flights will usually cost several hundred dollars.
+Minimum travel time is more than 3 hours (connecting in Charlotte, NC or Atlanta), and flights will usually cost several hundred dollars.
 The travel time on (slightly) cheaper tickets is generally somewhat longer, and often requires two connections.